Flashing QMK Firmware

 • Double tapping the RESET button on the RP2040.
 (Double tap reset is enabled by default on the RP2040).

-• Bootmagic reset (works after you have flashed once): Hold down the top far corner key while plugging in the keyboard (~ left half, - right half).
-This will also clear the EEPROM. @todo Add Bootmagic to QMK config.
+• Bootmagic reset (works after you have flashed once): Hold down the d key when plugging in the left half, or hold j when plugging in the right half.
+This will also clear the EEPROM.

 Compile QMK for flashing (the hard way)